 Process & Timeline

-- Virtual Community Cafe: This week we will discuss X that came up in last two weeks discussions
+- Virtual events - like Community Cafes: This week we will discuss X that came up in last two weeks discussions

-- Promote last weeks stories to people signed up to event
+- Promote last weeks stories to people signed up to virtual event

 Phase 1: Till Mid December - each person/journalist gets in two stories to learn the process, get sense of how it works & what could be improved and plan next steps for collecting the larger body of stories

-Phase 2: Till April - Do the bigger journalism drive - more stories (17 per country; t.b.d after phase 1, 1 per week)
+Phase 2: Till April - Do the bigger journalism drive - more stories (17 per country; t.b.d after phase 1; we envision 1 story per week)

-Phase 3: By end of June - Produce the first draft of Book
+Phase 3: By end of summer 2021 - Produce the first draft of Book

 - Example of previous output: The EDGERYDERS guide to the future.pdf (2.9 MB)

 Stories: (interview by journalist + editing into first person account, posted by interviewee onto platform) total is 6000 Eur for the stories of all the three countries combined.
-2000 eur/country
+Budget is max 2000 eur/country

-- Events: 3 articles summarising findings/ country ahead of virtual cafe events or as a preface to the book
+- 3 articles summarising findings/ country ahead of virtual cafe events or as a preface to the book

 How to use other platforms